 HQLA represent assets that can be easily and quickly converted into cash.
 Under the LCR Rule, assets may qualify as eligible HQLA if they are unencumbered, are able to be monetized, and are free of any other transfer restrictions.
 Eligible HQLA are categorized based on their risk profile, market-based characteristics, and central bank eligibility, and are divided into three categories: Level 1, Level 2A and Level 2B.
 Level 1 assets generally include central bank reserves (less reserve requirements) and certain marketable securities issued or backed by sovereigns and central banks.
-Level 2A assets, which are subject to a 15% haircut, generally include certain securities backed by U.S. government-sponsored enterprises and securities issued by sovereigns or central banks which are not eligible for Level 1.
+Level 2A assets, which are subject to a 15% haircut, generally include certain securities backed by U.S. government-sponsored enterprises and securities issued by sovereigns or central banks which are not eligible for the Level 1 category.
 Level 2B assets, subject to a 50% haircut, generally include certain corporate debt securities and publicly traded common equities.

-In addition, the LCR Rule prescribes that an institution cannot have more than 40% of HQLA in Level 2 assets and no more than 15% of its HQLA in Level 2B assets.
+The LCR Rule prescribes a liquid asset cap such that an institution cannot have more than 40% of its HQLA in Level 2 assets and no more than 15% of its HQLA in Level 2B assets.
 To the extent an institution has excess Level 2A or Level 2B assets, that excess is not included in the HQLA amount used for purposes of computing the LCR.
-In addition, excess HQLA held at the Banks that are not transferable to non-bank affiliates are excluded per the LCR Rule.
+In addition, per the LCR Rule, the Company's HQLA amount also excludes any Trapped Liquidity, which is the HQLA held at the Banks in excess of the Banks' total net cash outflows that are not transferable to non-bank affiliates.

-(2) Excludes average excess HOLA held by the Banks.
+(2) Excludes Trapped Liquidity at the Banks.

-The following table provides the average values of our HQLA and related components for the quarterly period ended March 31, 2019.
+The following table provides the average values of our HQLA and related components for the quarterly period ended June 30, 2020.